Harry-Hopkinson/close-all-windows-openrct2/README.md

 Great for when moving large amounts of guests or if you have a cluttered screen and do not want to have to frantically click around to close them all.

+This is a graphical method and an alternative to the shortcut `Shift+Backspace`

 ## Installation

 Download the [latest release][] from GitHub.
 Then, place the `.js` file